kailash-manasarovar/statement/docs/timeline/2023/december.md

 ![message for me](../../content/tweets/igual3.png)

-- She asks me how would I feel if he walked into the cafe right now.
+- She asks me how I would feel if the trumpet teacher walked into the cafe at that moment.
+- Probably a flash of fear crossed my face.
 - Was she asking me that on request to see if the honey-trap 'relationship' was a possibility again, or if I would still [run away from the bigger trumpet teacher guy that scared me](june.md#sunday-18th-june-alicante-airport) like I did at the airport in June?
 - Was this question asked after they had [wheeled out the original and the best trumpet teacher](#the-trumpet-teacher-has-a-brother)?
-- Were they checking to see if the in person and online hypnotic suggestions had been successful?
+- Were they checking to see if the in-person and online hypnotic suggestions had been successful?
 - It does seem likely that, although they got close from time to time, they were never truly successful.
 - Is that also the case with the young and inexperienced girls they target, and the minor children?